An inverse Sanov theorem for exponential families: Large deviation principles for the MLE

-\begin{example} The family of Gaussian distributions with mean equal to the standard deviation form a one-parameter curved subfamily of the two-parameter Gaussian exponential family.
-Recall that the family of distributions in the cartesian plane that are images of Gaussian laws $N(\mu,\sigma^2)$ on the real line under the mapping $x \to (x, q(x))$, where $q(x)=x^2$, is a natural exponential family, with a generating measure $\lambda$ that can be chosen equal to the image of the Lebesgue measure under tha above mapping.
-The natural parameters $(\theta_1, \theta_2)$ are then
+\begin{example} \rm The two-parameter Gaussian exponential family is a natural exponential family with respect to the reference measure $\lambda$ which is the image of the Lebesgue measure on the real line under the mapping $x \mapsto (x, -x^2/2)$.
+Denoting by $\mu$ and $\sigma^2$ the mean and the variance of the density, the natural parameters $(\theta_1, \theta_2)$ are then